ReInHerit/digital-hub/content/toolapps/2023-03-06-multimedia-chatbot.md

 ### Demo

 The DEMO version of the Chatbot includes a gallery with a limited selection of artworks validated by the museums participating in the ReinHerit project ([GrazMuseum](https://www.grazmuseum.at/en/), [Cycladic Museum](https://cycladic.gr/en/),\
-[Bank of Cyprus Cultural Foundation](https://www.boccf.org/en-gb/homepage/)).The curators provided  images and related content.
+[Bank of Cyprus Cultural Foundation](https://www.boccf.org/en-gb/homepage/)).
+The curators provided  images and related content.

 Additionally, we are working with curators of the following small and medium-sized museums to test and add more artworks: [Fondazione Musei Senesi](https://www.museisenesi.org/en/) IT, [Giara Gipsoteca di Arte Antica e Antiquarium University of Pisa](https://www.gipsoteca.sma.unipi.it/en/) IT, [Musei Civici di Reggio Emilia](https://www.musei.re.it/musei2021/) IT, [Museo Capitolare Diocesano Foligno](http://www.museifoligno.it/i-musei/museo-capitolare-diocesano) IT